-- Departments will need to obtain approval from a designated Procurement Central Buyer of any advance payments ≥$5k and those not listed in Section III.B.
-In addition, departments will need to notify Accounts Payable when it’s time to move the pre-payment (NCA 112145) to the appropriate expense account.
+- Departments will need to obtain approval from a designated Procurement Central Buyer of any advance payments ≥$10k and those not listed in Section III.B.
+In addition, departments will need to notify Accounts Payable when it’s time to move pre-payment to the appropriate expense account.

 - Departments are responsible for ensuring goods/services associated with the advance payment are satisfactorily received.

 Supply Chain Management (SCM) is the campus authority on PO and Non-PO advance payments and CPC will review POs to ensure advance payments are identified.

 Controller’s Office Accounts Payable will forward check request advance payments not related to purchase orders to Procurement for review and approval.

 - Advance Payment ≤$100,000: Debit expense & credit cash when payment made.